 Coronavirus (COVID-19) and travel: The situation around the world is changing dramatically.
 Various governments have changed their travel warnings to restrict travel during this time.
 To understand how this may impact cover under your policy, please go to our FAQs and select your country of residence.

 For the latest travel warnings and alerts around the world, read about lockdowns and border restrictions.

 As the country moves away from its Soviet past, the Ukraine is gravitating towards a capitalist market, and a multi-party democracy system.
 As the Ukraine's economy improves, travel to the region has increased dramatically.

 However, the Ukraine is still very much a cash economy, despite its attempts to integrate into European and other international institutions.
-As a result of this, and without any regulatory bodies with any real clout to step in, there are many points for financial exploitation within Ukraine
+As a result of this, and without any regulatory bodies with any real clout to step in, there are many points for financial exploitation within Ukraine.

-Technically, this kind of intimidating activity is coercion, which is in itself illegal.
+Technically, this kind of intimidating activity is coercion, which is itself illegal.
 The problem is, who can you report the crime to?

 When people inserted their card and tried to take their cash out, the machine spat out the message "Damage Of Equipment" - the card was stuck, and the crooks had access to the PIN.

 But it's not just ATMs that have been a focus.
 Some of the biggest criminal undertakings in the world in regard to credit card number collection, especially on the internet, have been masterminded in the Ukraine.
 The key is to be very cautious when using credit cards or ATMs, and deal only with reputable businesses.
 If you are affected by a money crime, report it to your bank immediately and cancel your cards to avoid any further money withdrawls.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.